 Expanded Foot Intense Stretch Pose

-- Phase 2- torso parallel to floor, hands either on hips or on either side of foot, concave back.
+Phase 2- torso parallel to the floor, hands either on hips or on either side of the foot, concave back.

 Phase 3- extend torso down resting your head on the floor, slightly rounded back.